“Your camp’s environment has been among the most positive external influences in our daughters’ development to date.”

 8th Grade Camper

-Camp Counselors love working at Camp Champions.
-It is fun, who wouldn’t.
-But the level of commitment goes deeper.
+Camp Counselors love working at Camp Champions!
+But the level of commitment goes deeper than a place where you can have fun.
 We believe that working as a camp counselor provides marketable skills that one will use throughout life.
 At Camp Champions we take care of our staff and work hard to develop your skills.

 Longtime Camper and Counselor Testimonial - We got this in the spring before camp.

-Law School Personal Statement – A former counselor used his experiences at camp to form his personal statement when applying to law school.
+Law School Peronal Statement - A former counselor used his experiences at camp to form his personal statement when applying to law school.

 Email from Longtime Camper and Counselor - A counselor shared his thoughts with us and the new camp staff.